egonm12/css-workshop/README.md

 2. Open `index.html` and `stylesheet.css` in your favorite editor
 3. Start fleshing out the ultra-basic example toast with proper HTML and CSS!

 Some basic CSS has already been added: a [CSS reset](https://meyerweb.com/eric/tools/css/reset/), and a proper [box model](https://www.paulirish.com/2012/box-sizing-border-box-ftw/).
-They're both included in the `reset.css` file, which you don't have to work in for this workshop, but you're of course free to investigate what goes on there.
+They're both included in the `init.css` file, which you don't have to work in for this workshop, but you're of course free to investigate what goes on there.

 A tiny bit of JavaScript is used to add toasts to the page, either by clicking a button or with an interval of 5 seconds.
 You can configure this in the top of the `index.html` document.